-Head of Department Tom Poultney tom.poultney@ucleeds.ac.uk Tom Poultney is the Head of Department for Higher Education Creative Arts.
+Tom Poultney is the Head of Department for Higher Education Creative Arts.
 Tom has worked across the Art Enterprise and Photography degrees at Leeds City College.
-Tom is a practicing artist and is interested in many forms of creative practice; current research is focussed on internet culture, and particularly the creation of online communities through the development of new forms of communication -- ---
+Tom is a practising artist and is interested in many forms of creative practice; current research is focussed on internet culture, and particularly the creation of online communities through the development of new forms of communication